iturdikulov/notes/research/Laozi-Tao_Te_Ching.md

 tags:
   - inbox
   - fiction
+  - research
 author:
   - Laozi
   - Arthur Waley (Translator)
-directory: "~/Arts_and_Entertainment/literature/Lao Tzu/The way and its power; a study of the Tao te ching and its place in Chinese thought (980)/"
+directory: ~/Arts_and_Entertainment/literature/Lao Tzu/The way and its power; a study of the Tao te ching and its place in Chinese thought (980)/
 sr-due: 2023-10-06
 sr-interval: 3
 sr-ease: 250